mstudiva/tag-based_RNAseq/Symbiodiniaceae28S_transcriptomic_typing_README.txt

 # for use on the FAU KoKo HPC

 # log onto cluster
-ssh mstudiva@koko-login.hpc.fau.edu
+ssh username@koko-login.hpc.fau.edu
 # enter FAU password

 #------------------------------
 # BEFORE STARTING, replace, in this whole file:
-#	- mstudiva with your KoKo user name
+#	- username with your KoKo user name

 # The idea is to copy the chunks separated by empty lines below and paste them into your cluster terminal window consecutively.